 Gunston Arts Center Theatre Two

 The story is all too familiar: Julius Caesar reunites Rome after a bloody civil war, and returns home to be crowned Emperor.
 His assassination is meant to restore Rome to former glory, but democracy cannot be rebuilt so easily.
 A classic, passionate story about what we’ll sacrifice for a chance at a better world.
-For our 30th Anniversary Season, director Joe Banno, a longtime Avant Bard favorite, returns to present Shakespeare’s tragedy in a multimedia production that promises to be both epic in scope and rawly visceral in impact.
+For our 30th Anniversary Season, director Kathleen Akerley, a longtime Avant Bard favorite and Artistic Director of Longacre Lea, returns to present Shakespeare’s tragedy in a multimedia production that promises to be both epic in scope and rawly visceral in impact.